pblack/docs/content/site-configuration/front-matter-templates.md

 ## How Front Matter Templates Work

 You can create Front Matter Templates *per site*.
-These templates can then be configured to apply to specific content types, pages, or data files.
+These templates can then be configured to apply to specific content types or pages.

 When we first import your static site into Forestry and generate your CMS, we generate Front Matter Templates for you based on your configuration.
 From then on, any changes made to your site configuration or content files *will not* be reflected in your CMS.